Corporate Governance Principles

 So long as the positions of Chair of the Board and CEO are held by the same person, then in order to facilitate communication between management and the independent Directors, the Board should elect a Lead Independent Director.
 The principal responsibilities of the Lead Independent Director are to consult with the CEO and Chair of the Board regarding the agenda for meetings of the Board, facilitate meetings of independent Directors, communicate with the Chair, act as principal liaison between the independent Directors and the Chair on sensitive issues and raise issues with management on behalf of the independent Directors when appropriate.
 All members of the Board are encouraged to communicate with the Chair.
 The Lead Independent Director’s responsibilities shall include: (1) coordinating the scheduling of Board meetings and dissemination of related agenda materials for Board meetings and executive sessions of the Board’s independent or non-management Directors and approving meeting schedules to assure that there is sufficient time for discussion of all agenda items; (2) presiding at all meetings of the Board at which the Chair is not present, including executive sessions of the independent Directors; (3) serving as liaison between the Chair and the independent Directors; (4) serving as the principal liaison between the CEO and the independent Directors in connection with sensitive issues; (5) having authority to call meetings of the independent Directors; (6) assisting the Board and management in their efforts regarding compliance with and implementation of the Company’s Corporate Governance Principles; (7) consulting with Board committee chairs, as requested, in fulfilling their designated roles and responsibilities to the Board; and (8) if requested by major shareholders, ensuring that he or she is available for consultation and direct communication with such shareholders.

-The Board has four standing committees: the Audit Committee, the Compensation Committee, the Finance Committee and the Nominating and Corporate Governance Committee.
+The Board has three standing committees: the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
 The roles of the committees are described in their respective charters.
 The Board will continue to delegate substantial responsibilities to each committee.
 The Audit Committee should consist solely of “independent” Directors, as specified by the Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder (the “SEC Rules”) and The NASDAQ Stock Market LLC Rules (the “NASDAQ Rules”).
 During any period in which the Company does not qualify for the “Controlled Company” exemptions provided in Rule 5615(c) of the NASDAQ Rules, the Audit, Compensation and Nominating and Corporate Governance committees should consist solely of members determined by the Board to be independent and who meet the independence requirements under the Nasdaq Rules.
 The members of each Board committee shall also meet the other membership criteria specified in the respective charters for each committee.
 New committees may be formed as determined by the Board as it deems appropriate and in the best interests of the Company.

 Committees should be appointed (or re-appointed), and chairs of each committee designated, by the full Board, annually upon recommendation by the Nominating and Corporate Governance Committee.
 Composition of the committees of the Board should be reviewed each year to make certain that these committees are operating effectively and have appropriate representation.
 However, the Board believes that continuity of experience in the specific functions of these committees provides a significant benefit to the stockholders and to management.
 In making the decision for rotation of committee membership and chair position, the Board will take into consideration the expertise of the individual committee member and the expertise of the other Directors available for these positions.